South Carolina Military and Veterans Benefits

 The Disability Fishing Licenses authorizes:

 Who is eligible for Free South Carolina Hunting and Fishing Privileges for Disabled Resident Veterans?
-Resident Veterans with a 1% or more disability percentage are eligible.
-License must be applied for directly from SC Department of Natural Resources.
-Applicants must Include a copy of their unexpired state ID card and a current copy of your disability certification from one of the following programs that declares you disabled.
+Resident Veterans who have a disability rating from the VA and are eligible for compensation may apply.
+Applicants must Include a copy of their unexpired state driver’s license or ID card and a current copy of their disability certification from the VA (dated within the last 12 months).

 SCDNR License Office